keenlabs/Keen-Docs/source/index.rst

 Welcome
 =======

-Keen.io helps developers understand how people are using their applications.
+Keen.io helps developers understand how people use the applications they create.
 We provide cloud infrastructure and REST APIs for :doc:`Data Collection <data_collection/data_collection>` and :doc:`Data Analysis <data_analysis/data_analysis>`.
 Use Keen.io to record user interactions, then use our APIs to analyze your data.
 One more thing - we also support full data extraction so you can get your data into Excel, Hadoop, or any other tools you might need.

 Choose one of these options to get started: